 Barry was born in 1736 and educated at Careys (Casey's?)
 School in Middleton.
 In 1754, he went to Trinity College Dublin.
 In 1761, Barry married Mary Nugent, daughter of William Nugent, an influential Freemason who lived at Clonlost, Mullingar, Co.
 Westmeath.
 His first cousin, John Nash, married Mary's sister Elizabeth.
 Mary's cousin Thomas Nugent, 6th Earl of Westmeath, became Grand Master of the Grand Lodge of Ireland in 1763.
-(7) Such connections may have been useful when, the following year, Barry was called to the Bar, becoming King's Counsel in 1772.
+(7) Such connections may have been useful when, the following year, the charismatic Barry was called to the Bar, becoming King's Counsel in 1772.
 In the election of 1774, he was returned for Donegal.
 Two years later, he secured the seat as MP for Carrickfergus.

 At this time Barry was probably as well known for his fondness for the Turf as he was at the Bar.
 However, he made his mark on 3rd January 1779 when, just over a month before parliament met, he and his friend, Lord Tracton, co-founded a new Patriotic Society - the Order of St. Patrick.
 The Masonic Order comprised 56 members, primarily barristers (including Henry Grattan, Henry Flood, Arthur O'Leary and Bowes Daly), but including six peers (such as Lord Charlemont) or heirs to peerages.
 Their stated aim was simply to give Ireland a constitution "and to nourish and diffuse among her people the spirit and intelligence which should render them worthy of the gift".
-The Order had its more convivial side in a Dublin club called the "Monks of the Screw" which ran from 1779 to 1785, "screw" being an old word for "drink".
+The Order had its more convivial side in a Dublin drinking club called the "Monks of the Screw" which ran from 1779 to 1785, "screw" being an old word for "drink".
 Barry modelled the club rules on a quaint and common Monkish Latin verse.
 The society met every Sunday during the Law Terms at Lord Tracton's house on Dublin's Kevin Street.
 John Philpott Curran, a childhood friend of Barry and father to Robert Emmett's beloved Sarah, was Grand Prior of the Monks.
 Curran composed the charter-song which began thus:

 When St. Patrick our Order created,